Overview of Paid Sick Time Laws in the United States:

 Statutory Citation(s) Mich.
 Comp.
 Laws § 408.961 et seq.

 Additional Notes After a comprehensive paid sick time ballot initiative qualified to go to voters in the November 2018 election, the Michigan Legislature bypassed voters on September 6, 2018, and passed the Michigan Earned Sick Time Act itself.
-However, the Legislature later severely weakened the law in the lame duck session (a move that would have not been possible if voters passed the initiative themselves), renaming it the Paid Medical Leave Act.
-Governor Rick Snyder approved the amended law on December 13, 2018.
-The originally passed law was more universal in coverage, while the amended law constricts both coverage and application of the law.
-In August 2022, a Michigan judge ruled that the Legislature violated Michigan law by adopting and amending the earned paid sick leave ballot initiative in the same legislative session, thwarting the ballot initiative power reserved to the people in the Michigan Constitution.
-The decision was reversed at the appellate court, but ongoing litigation is possible.
-A Better Balance will share any updates as we receive them.
+However, the Legislature later severely weakened the law, with the then-Governor’s support, in the lame duck session (a move that would have not been possible if voters passed the initiative themselves), renaming it the Paid Medical Leave Act.
+In 2024, the Michigan Supreme Court ordered the restoration or the original version, with a ruling that the Legislature violated Michigan law by adopting and amending the earned paid sick leave ballot initiative in the same legislative session, thwarting the ballot initiative power reserved to the people in the Michigan Constitution.
+On February 21, 2025, the Legislature enacted an amended version of the restored law, which was signed and went into effect that same day.
+The information in this chart reflects the amended law as of 2/21/2025.
+Please note that prior to 2/21/2025, many workers in Michigan employed by businesses with 50 or more employees had access to paid sick time under the earlier version of the law.
+For more information, see https://www.michigan.gov/leo/bureaus-agencies/ber/wage-and-hour/paid-medical-leave-act.

 Scroll to Top